stakewise/v3-sdk/documentation/index.md

 })
 ```

 > SDK instances are immutable per network.
-To switch networks at runtime, construct a new instance - see the [network switching guide](./02-fundamentals/network-switching.md).
+To switch networks at runtime, construct a new instance.

 ---